microsoft/FluidExamples/brainstorm/README.md

 To sync the data, we created a `setMembersCallback()` function, which retrieves a list of all the active members and convert it to an array, then have a listener keep listening for the "membersChanged" event, and fire the function each time.
 Now React will handle updating the view each time the new `members` state is modified.

 Now, audience also has a `getMyself()` property to get the current client as a member.
-Passing this into the view as props will allows the user information to be displayed or processed when the user performs different note operations (creating a note, liking a note, and editing a note).
+Passing this into the view as props will allow the user information to be displayed or processed when the user performs different note operations (creating a note, liking a note, and editing a note).

 ```ts
 const authorInfo = audience.getMyself();
 ```

-With `members` and `authorInfo` defined, we can used these to achieve couple of tasks:
+With `members` and `authorInfo` defined, we can use these to achieve several tasks:

 1. displaying all current active users
 2. displaying author name in persona tooltip
 3. displaying like and the note's liked users
 4. displaying the note's last edited user

-### 1. Displaying All Current Actuve Users
+### 1. Displaying All Current Active Users
 To display all active members in the session, we are using the `Facepile` element from `@fluentui/react`.
 This element will display all the active members in their respective personas.
 The persona will display the image if the user has one, otherwise, it will display the first letter of their names.
 Now, in order to use the `Facepile` element, we first pass the `member` variable into our `Header` element, defined [here](./src/view/Header.tsx), as argument.

 ```ts